wdi-sg/google-shopping-conditionals-loops/readme.md

 ## Hints

-* We'll be dealing with large JSON objects quite frequently throughout the course.
-Use a Chrome extension such as [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) in order to easily collapse arrays and objects during this assignment.
-Once the extension is installed, access the JSON file via Github by going to **products.json**, then clicking **Raw** right above the file.
+* If you type in the variable name `products` in the google chrome developer console, you can see and inspect all the items in the product object.
 * When in doubt, think about the different functions available for **strings**, **objects**, and **arrays**.
 * Double-check your results, especially with #5
 * Documentation